AIDS Walk

 AIDS Walk is a walkathon fundraiser that raises money to combat the AIDS epidemic.
 Since 1985, AIDS Walk Los Angeles has drawn hundreds of thousands of supporters to walk, and millions more to donate, raising more than $90 million to combat HIV and AIDS in Los Angeles.
-The funds raised at the event remain a vital lifeline that sustains APLA Health’s care, prevention, and advocacy programs for those living with HIV in Los Angeles County.
+The funds raised at the event sustain APLA Health’s care, prevention, and advocacy programs for those living with HIV in Los Angeles County.
 Proceeds also benefit more than 20 other HIV/AIDS service organizations that are able to participate and raise funds through the Community Coalition Initiative (CCI).

 About

 Event

 Each year AIDS Walk Los Angeles opens registration during Pride Month--when LGBTQ+ communities and supporters stand together to celebrate and advocate for inclusiveness and civil rights.
 Individuals and Teams can register at no cost and fundraise for the pioneer fundraising walk that raises vital funds and builds support and awareness of the continuing need to address the HIV/AIDS epidemic.

 In a typical AIDS Walk, participants walk a predetermined route (usually 5 or 10 kilometers long) through a city or town.
 Many AIDS Walks have team programs that encourage organizations such as churches, schools, and corporations to participate together.

 In 2019, AIDS Walk Los Angeles was managed in-house by APLA Health, which has been the beneficiary of the walk since its inception.
 The theme for the 2019 event “AIDS Has Met Its March,” calls upon participants to continue the fight to make AIDS history.
 The walk is approximately four miles and starts and ends at the steps of Los Angeles City Hall and takes about two hours to complete.
 The morning kicks off with an aerobic warm-up, followed by opening ceremonies featuring celebrities, musical performances, and HIV/AIDS activists and leaders.
 A post-walk celebration congratulates walkers, volunteers and supporters.